National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: De La Salle HS (Concord, CA)

-A few days after he made his official visit to campus on Jan.
-25, head coach Nick Saban paid him a visit at home on Jan.
-31.
+His sideline-to-sideline speed and good instincts should allow him to see the field as a freshman, and he has the upside to develop into a game-changing player for the Vols.

-The Washington Huskies are probably the biggest threat to steal him away from the Crimson Tide, while he also took official visits to Utah (Dec.
-14) and Tennessee (Jan.
-11).
+The De La Salle High School star tallied 76 tackles, 17 tackles for a loss, four sacks and two fumble recoveries as a senior.

-2. RB Jerrion Ealy
+2. RB Jerrion Ealy (SIGNED—OLE MISS)

 247Sports: No. 29 overall, No. 3 RB